 If you are wondering how to add more flavor to your vegan pizza or pasta, basil is the best one for the job.
 It is one of the most calcium-dense herbs out there, and the great thing about it is that you probably already have it sitting in your kitchen.
 Evry 100 grams of fresh basil contains about 15% of the RDI3 as compared to 20% in cheese.
 It is also packed with vitamin K without which, calcium cannot find its way to the structural protein matrix of the bones.

 3. Soy (Glycine max)

 Soy products are the holy grail of many vegans.
 These little beans can be transformed into everything from meat replacements, like tofu and tempeh, to milk, butter, yogurt, and even ice cream.
 100 grams of firm tofu provide around 58% of your RDI of calcium4, while fortified soymilk has the same calcium and vitamin D content as cow's milk, around 30% of the RDI.
 Enjoy this low-fat, cholesterol-free meat or dairy replacement with the reassurance that your calcium needs are being taken care of.

 4. Broccoli Rabe (Brassica rapa subsp. rapa)

 Broccoli rabe, also known as rapini, consists of the leaves, stems, and buds of the turnip family vegetable.
 While the buds resemble broccoli, they never quite grow as large in size.
 Broccoli rabe may be slightly bitter, but it is worth adding it to meals due to the fact that it contains about 9% of your RDI of calcium when cooked5.
 It is especially delicious when paired with sautéed with garlic and olive oil.

-The herbs contained in this article alone would provide a great deal of your daily recommended intake of calcium, so don't trust people telling you a plant-based diet cannot meet your dietary needs.
-By adding a variety of these herbs to your food in fun and interesting ways, you will get more than enough calcium.
+While it is certainly true that following an imbalanced plant-based diet can lead to nutritional deficiencies, adding a rich variety of fruits, vegetables, legumes, and whole grains to your meals will get more than enough calcium and other key nutrients.
 Unfortunately, some vegans who are unaware of the best sources can become deficient, so it is a good idea to get a blood test once in a while to maintain optimal health.